chingu-voyages/soloproject-tier2-criticalspacestrike/README.md

 ## Goal
-Create an arcade style game template in which the player object/image can be moved by the user in a restricted game area, and three rows of enemy objects/images that shift from one side of the game area to the the other in a loop/repeating pattern.
-Create interaction between the enemy and player images/sprites and let the player have a score for removing enemys from the game screen.
-Players should be able to pause, and resume game play as well as recieve a screen with some sort of recognition once they've won the game, eliminated all the enemys.
+Create an arcade style game.
+Players should be able to pause, and resume game play as well as recieve a screen with some sort of recognition once they've won the game, (eliminated all the enemys).
 Most importantly have fun.

 <p align="center">